murshidazher/hasura-social/README.md

 > Sometimes we need to extend the hasura features like

-- Event triggers
+- Event triggers - used for executing some logic after data was inserted, updated or removed from the database
-- Hasura Actions
+- Hasura Actions - used for data validations before insert to database or you need to delegate logic to some micro service which implements only `REST` interface.
+Can be used for fetching data from third party apis and then relate that to hasura tables.
-- Remote schemas
+- Remote schemas - used for when you need to delegate logic to some microservice which implements `GraphQL` interface or you need to build reference from Hasura tables to some remote GraphQL server
 - Firebase Cloud Functions - to add business logic without a server

 ### Serverless - Firebase Cloud